 Applications for the Workshops Series at the 2019 SPSP Annual Convention are now open.
 This year’s program offers 5 Workshops.
 This popular session format provides an in-depth learning experience of practical knowledge and skills for a variety of audiences.
 To allow for an optimal learning environment, space is limited at workshops, and an application to attend is required.
 Applicants must first be registered to attend the convention before applying.
 View the complete list of Workshops below and apply for one that interests you!
-Applications will remain open through December 4th, and decisions on selected participants will be sent in early January.
+Applications will remain open until filled.
+Decisions on selected participants will be sent in early January.

 Friday, February 8, 2:15 PM - 5:15 PM

-Speakers: John Sakaluk, Univ. of Victoria; Elizabeth Page-Gould, Univ. of Toronto; Steven Short, College of Charleston
+Speakers: John Sakaluk, Univ. of Victoria; Steven Short, College of Charleston

 We will provide attendees with an accessible and comprehensive review of measure development and validation (including R packages).
 We will review: (1) taxometrics; (2) exploratory latent profile analysis; (3) exploratory factor analysis; (4) confirmatory factor analysis; (5) invariance testing and differential item functioning analysis; and (6) higher-order factor and bifactor modeling.